FnuAkshata/EdurekaAutomationProject/README.md

 # EdurekaAutomationProject

-This project contains end to end test fo edureka webpage with the bellow testcases and it is implementedd using Page Object Module with th help of Selenium and TestNG frameworks.
+This project contains end to end test of edureka webpage with the bellow testcases and it is implementedd using Page Object Module with th help of Selenium and TestNG frameworks.